shuklarohit815/AlzGenPred/README.md

                                 or
         $ python AlzGenPred.py -f topological_features.csv

+<h3> Input Preparation </h3>
-If you are not aware about the feature generation (topological_features.csv) then please refer to the well documented tutorial (feature_generation_manual.pdf) given in the same repository.
+If you are not aware about the feature generation (topological_features.csv) then please refer to the <b>well documented tutorial (feature_generation_manual.pdf)</b> given in the same repository.

+<h3> Output File </h3>
+User will get the prediction result in an output file <b> Output_AD_classification.csv </b> consisting of Gene name, prediction and prediction probability score in the AlzGenPred folder.